muzzamilr/design-tokens-blog/design-tokens-blog.md

 Even if we try to call use useToken hook in this component, the token values provided by the hook will be the default values of Ant Design.

 ## Pros
-- Streamlined process by combining figma and github actions
+- A streamlined process by combining Figma and GitHub actions
-- We have a lot more control over the UI including Fonts, Font Sizes, Colors, Border Radius and much more
+- We have a lot more control over the UI including Fonts, Font Sizes, Colors, Border Radius, and much more
-- We can make our own custom variants of AntD components (inherit false and define self configuration)
+- We can make our own custom variants of AntD components (inherit false and define self-configuration)
 - We can use tokens directly in inline styles of a components
 - Visual consistency across products/apps
 - Creates unified language witin and between teams